 Unique St. Louis Places

-St Louis Public Library: Ever since I worked as librarian in elementary school, I’ve always had a thing for libraries.
-Unfortunately, I noticed the St. Louis Library on my last day there.
-It was the newly installed Manolo Valdes’ sculpture ‘Butterflies’, on the outside terrace that caught my eye.
+St Louis Public Library: Ever since I worked as assistant in the library in elementary school, I’ve had a thing for libraries.
+Unfortunately, I happened to notice the St. Louis Library on my last day there.
+Too bad It was the newly installed Manolo Valdes’ sculpture ‘Butterflies’, on the outside terrace that caught my eye.

 Getting to St. Louis is very convenient.
 Because of it’s central Midwestern location, flights into Lambert International Airport (STL) are no more than a couple of hours from most major US cities.
 TSA Pre-check is available at the airport, but at the time of writing, Clear is not available yet.